hortonworks/data-tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-3.md

 ![started_acquiretwitterdata_pg](assets/images/acquire-twitter-data/started_acquiretwitterdata_pg.jpg)

-Once NiFi writes your sensor data to HDFS, which you can check by viewing data provenance, you can turn off the process group by holding **control + mouse click** on the **AcquireTwitterData** process group, then choose **stop** option.
+Once NiFi writes your twitter data to Kafka, which you can check by viewing data provenance, you can turn off the process group by holding **control + mouse click** on the **AcquireTwitterData** process group, then choose **stop** option.

 ### Verify NiFi Stored Data